pTNAS: Progressive Neural Architecture Search for Tabular Data: Methodology

-To ensure fair and consistent benchmarking for different NAS approaches, we first build \nasbench on real-world tabular datasets in Section~\ref{sec:ssb}.
-Next, we characterize \tfmem[s] on two key properties, trainability and expressivity, and propose a more effective \tfmem for tabular data to accelerate the \filter phase in Section~\ref{sec:filtering_phase}.
-Then, we employ a scheduling algorithm for the training-based architecture evaluation to optimize the \refine phase in Section~\ref{sec:artae}.
-Finally, we introduce the budget-aware coordinator for the two phases to support anytime NAS in Section~\ref{sec:anas}.
+To ensure fair and consistent benchmarking across different NAS approaches, we first establish \nasbench (Sec.~\ref{sec:space}).
+Next, we analyze \tfmem[s] in terms of trainability and expressivity, and develop a new training-free proxy for tabular architectures (Sec.~\ref{sec:ptproxy}).
+We then use this proxy for coarse-grained architecture filtering in the \filter phase (Sec.~\ref{sec:filter_phase}) and employ a scheduling algorithm to optimize the \refine phase (Sec.~\ref{sec:refine_phase}).
+Finally, we introduce a budget-aware coordinator to facilitate progressive NAS (Sec.~\ref{sec:coord}).